jblackwood/teleop-led-benchmarks/desktop_app/README.md

+# Teleop LED Benchmarks
+The goal of this project is to benchmark latency when teleoping an led across different network protocols.

 # Notes on setting up dev environment

 Install vcpkg.
 Set vcpkg root as an environment variable (with  cmake user presets).